 - Used Price Range: $2,000 (fair condition, older model year) to $20,000+ (excellent condition, newer model year, top trim with all available options)

 - IIHS Crash Safety: Good

-The Mazda3 is a popular compact car that comes in hatchback and sedan options and your choice of manual or automatic transmission.
+The Mazda3 is a popular compact car that comes in hatchback and sedan options and your choice of front- or all-wheel drive.
 Despite its reputation for performance, it’s quite fuel-efficient, with a highway efficiency rating near 40 MPG.

 In the cabin, it has a nice lineup of entertainment and accessibility features, including a seven-inch touchscreen display and MAZDA CONNECT “infotainment” system.
 For a smaller car, it also has an above-average roster of safety features, including a standard rear-view camera and optional front crash prevention system.
 The Mazda3 model dates back to 2004, so budget-conscious buyers have plenty of affordable used options to choose from.

 5. Toyota Yaris

 - Used Price Range: $2,000 (fair condition, older model year) to $12,000 (excellent condition, newer model year)

 - IIHS Crash Safety: Marginal to good

 The Toyota Yaris is a subcompact car that comes in hatchback and sedan versions with manual six-speed or automatic transmission, depending on your preference and trim selection.
 In addition to steering wheel entertainment controls and a hands-free Bluetooth calling system, it boasts a surprisingly robust safety suite that comes standard on every new Yaris and includes lane departure alerts, automatic high beams, and a pre-collision deterrence system.

 Though there are five different trims, all are comparably priced, meaning even high-end Yarises are affordable on a student budget.
 Plus, the Yaris model has been around in the United States for more than a decade, so there are lots of affordable, reliable models on the road.